ibra15-cyber/ProjectTracker/README_v2.md

 ## Caching

-The application leverages Spring Cache with Redis 7.0 as the caching provider with enhanced configuration:
+The application leverages Spring Cache with Redis as the caching provider.

-* **Cache Configuration:**
-  - TTL: 1 hour for cached entries
-  - Key prefix: `yourApp:` for namespace isolation
-  - Null values are not cached
-  - Statistics enabled for monitoring
-  - Lettuce client for better performance

-* **Cached Operations:**
-  - Project details (`@Cacheable`, `@CachePut`, `@CacheEvict`)
+* The `@EnableCaching` annotation is present in `ProjectTrackerApplication.java`.
+* `ProjectServiceImpl` uses `@Cacheable` and `@CachePut` on methods like `getProjectById` and `updateProject`, and `@CacheEvict` on `deleteProject` to manage the cache.
-  - JWT tokens for quick validation
+* JWT tokens are cached in Redis for quick validation.
-  - User session data for improved authentication performance
+* User session data is cached to improve authentication performance.

 ## Audit Logging

-Audit logs are stored in MongoDB 6.0.
+Audit logs are stored in a MongoDB database.
 The `AuditLogService` is responsible for recording various actions, including authentication events, entity changes, and system activities.

+* `AuditLog.java` defines the structure of audit records in MongoDB.
+* `AuditLogRepository.java` provides data access methods for audit logs.
+* `AuditLogService.java` contains methods to log specific actions and query audit records.

 Example logging actions:
 * `logLogin(userId, ipAddress, userAgent)`